open-feature/flagd/docs/configuration/flagd_start.md

   -z, --log-format string                   Set the logging format, e.g. console or json  (default "console") -t, --metrics-exporter string             Set the metrics exporter.
 Default (if unset) is Prometheus.
 Can be override to otel - OpenTelemetry metric exporter.
 Overriding to otel require otelCollectorTarget to be present
-  -m, --metrics-port int32                  Port to serve metrics on (default 8014) -o, --otel-collector-target string        Set the grpc target of the otel collector for flagd runtime.
-If unset, collector setup will be ignored resulting in ignored traces(NoopTracerProvider)
+  -m, --metrics-port int32                  Port to serve metrics on (default 8014) -o, --otel-collector-uri string        Set the grpc URI of the OpenTelemetry collector for flagd runtime.
+If unset, the collector setup will be ignored and traces will not be exported.
   -p, --port int32                          Port to listen on (default 8013) -c, --server-cert-path string             Server side tls certificate path -k, --server-key-path string              Server side tls key path